by-student-2017/Phase-field/README.md

 ## Tutorial 2_1 (change parameter using "Copy windows to linux" method)
 12. (rewrite parameter of parameters.txt) (e.g., change "temp= 900.0        !
 Temperature [K]" to "temp= 450.0        !
 Temperature [K]")
 13. cp /mnt/c/Users/*/Desktop/Chapter4_Section2_three_phase_v2/parameters.txt $HOME/Phase-field/Koyama_lab_nu/programs_ubuntu_version/Chapter4_Section2_three_phase_v2/
-- "-r" is an option that means to copy the contents of the directory (=folder)
 - "/mnt/c" = C drive
 - "*" is your PC name.
 You can search with the [Tab] key (on your keyboard).